raelyard/life-book/notes.md

 - Freedom is better than any alternative.
 - Aggressing against peaceful people is harmful.
 - Aggressing against the property of peaceful people is harmful.
+- Taking action that causes harm is only justifiable in narrowly limited conditions.

 ## Draft Outline